Low-Code & Action Scripts

 Variable viewer

-Next to the bug reports button there is the button to open the variable viewer.
+The button to open the variable viewer looks like a small bullet list.
 It displays all the current variables, allowing the developer to check their values and change them if needed.

 Next Steps